SirMely/QA-Portfolio/README.md

 # 🧪 Deontae Wills – QA Tester Portfolio

 Hello!
 I'm Deontae, a new QA Tester with an extensive background in web development.
 I specialize in manual testing, writing detailed test cases, logging clear bug reports, and exploring edge cases across multiple browsers and platforms.
-I've also had the chance to work with API testing using Postman and have rekindled my love for breaking things (for a good reason of course 😎)!
+I've also had the chance to work with API testing using Postman and have rekindled my love for breaking things (for a good reason, of course 😎)!

 Here's my Web Development Portfolio --> [Portfolio](https://deontaewills.netlify.app)